mekanika/skematic/README.md

 > :warning: :construction: [**Skematic v2.0**](https://github.com/mekanika/skematic/issues/26) is currently in progress. `v0.16` is deprecated. **Breaking things**.

-Isomorphic, fast and lightweight, `Skematic` enables you to _design_, _format_ and _validate_ data according to rules and conditions specified as simple config objects, for browser and node/iojs.
+Universal, fast and lightweight, `Skematic` enables you to _design_, _format_ and _validate_ data according to rules and conditions specified as simple config objects, for browser and node/iojs.

 - [**Design**](#design): structure your data models as config objects
 - [**Format**](#format): transform, generate and modify data structures